 Benefits derived by Fit&Glow (Shopify store) after deploying EasyEcom?

 Here is a detailed overview of what did Karan get from Shopify integration with EasyEcom.

 – Consider logging in to different applications for updating inventory /sale details on multiple channels/ shipping updates/accounting management/excel sheet for order updates and more, than consider logging in to a single platform and handling all the process in one login.

 – Inventory management solution is the one with a single login for handling all the process.

-– EasyEcom provides that single platform support for all your multiple activities.
+– EasyEcom provides single platform support for all your multiple activities.

 Real-time inventory update

 – While managing multiple websites (like Shopify/Amazon/Flipkart/Etsy/eBay/Magento store/etc) from a single platform, real-time inventory sync is a must in order to avoid over-ordering of products.
 Update inventory count in all the channels from one panel.

 – Once an order is received from eBay, the inventory will update its count to n-1 in all the other portals and eBay through EasyEcom.
 If the tool doesn’t have real-time inventory update, it may lead to a risk of overselling the products that will result in unsatisfied customer service.

 Predict future inventory with the help of Inventory Forecasting